- Create your Coalition Account

 The freshman application for autumn/summer 2018 closed on Nov 15.Go to Coalition account

 The University does not consider the following in the review of applicants:

 No interviews/demonstrated interest

 The UW does not conduct formal interviews or consider demonstrated interest in the admission decision.

-We ask you not to send letters of recommendation or other supplemental materials such as drawings, CDs, DVDs, books, or other items.
-We will learn everything we need to know about you through the Writing Section of the application, so it is not necessary for you to submit any other supporting documents.
+We ask you not to send letters of recommendation or other supplemental materials such as drawings, CDs, DVDs, books, or other portfolio type items.
+We will learn everything we need to know about you through your essay responses and Coalition Profile, so it is not necessary for you to submit any other supporting documents.